elizabethdrew/restaurant-review-be/README.md

 Additional Challenge(set personally)
 - Use Contract First approach
 - Design yaml using Swagger Editor
+- Explore Spring Security (step a: Use hardcoded user details. step b: use user database. step 3: use JWT?)

 Diary:
 - Tue 14th March: Restarted the project so I could take a contract first approach (different to the Codecademy project).
 Created the yaml file for the intended api, but am starting by implementing a small section of it at a time so I can understand how each part works without becoming confused.
 Used the OpenApi plugin to create the interfaces within the maven project - this took a while to get working as there were some dependancy issues.
 To implement this I have used a multi module setup (again, new to me today).
 I'm now at the stage where I can start building out some of the Api endpoints and will learn how to test with Postman as I go - that's the plan anyway!